Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Experiments

 To intuitively demonstrate the representation quality of S2-DiGCL compared with other unsupervised baselines, we visualize the learned node embeddings from the CoraML using t-SNE~\cite{van2008visualizing}.
 The results are shown in Fig.~\ref{fig:visualization}, where different colors correspond to different node classes.

 The embeddings produced by GraphCL appear widely scattered, with blurred class boundaries and significant overlap between clusters.
 By comparison, DGI, UGCL, and DiGCL yield more compact and coherent clusters, indicating that these models better capture local structural patterns.
 Nevertheless, both DGI and UGCL still display partially overlapping regions, suggesting that the learned representations are not fully discriminative in the latent space.
 In contrast, S2-DiGCL produces clearly separated and compact clusters, where nodes of the same class are closely grouped while different classes occupy distinct regions in the embedding space.
-This observation indicates that the dual spatial learning mechanism effectively enhances the semantic separability of node representations.
-The qualitative patterns observed here are consistent with the quantitative improvements reported in node classification and link prediction, further confirming the representational effectiveness of S2-DiGCL.
+We treat the visualization here as supportive qualitative evidence, which exhibit consistency with the quantitative improvements reported in node classification and link prediction.